kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-03-15-laravel-5-sending-data-from-route-to-middleware.md

 ---
 layout: post
-title: Laravel 5 Sending data from route to middleware
+title: Laravel 5 - Sending data from route to middleware
 comments: true
 ---
 Middlewares in Laravel 5 come real handy when you want to perform some actions before or after the route is accessed.
-I have been working on a Laravel 5 project in which I recently came across this code in which some session variables were being set in almost every controller's constructor.
-Now, since the variables were same but the values being set were being set keeping in view the controller in which the variables are being set.
-I am into this habbit that whenever I notice something that can be improved, I make sure that I do improve it.
-So, I decided to refactor this i.e. to remove this repetitive code from each of the controllers and take it to a Middleware so that it is easily maintainable and so I created a common middleware for that piece of code and put that session code there.
-Now the next thing was, to make sure that session values are being set correctly and to do that I had to keep track of the thing that on which route the middleware is being called.

-To keep track of the route type in middleware, I had to pass the data to the middleware pointing out the route upon which the middleware was being called.
-I looked and found out that Laravel 5 doesn't provide any functionality to send data from the route to middleware out of the box and so I ended up implemented the following work around.
+I have been working upon a Laravel 5 project in which I recently came across this code in which some session variables were being set in almost every controller's constructor.
+I have always been into this habbit that whenever I notice something that can be improved, I make sure that I do improve it.
+So, I decided to refactor this.
+In my case, the logic was such that it would have made a perfect suit for the Middleware and so I created a common middleware.
+Now the next thing was, to make sure that session values are being set correctly and to do that I had to keep track of the module upon which the middleware is being called and the *only* way to do that was to pass some kind of parameter from the route to the middleware and perform my actions inside the middleware based upon the parameter received.
+I looked and found out that Laravel 5 doesn't provide any functionality to send data from the route to middleware out of the box and so I ended up implementing the following work around.

 In my route, I stated the middleware as well as a key through which I wanted to send the data to middleware `moduleName` for example.
 Below is the route group that I created: